numeroflip/u-weather-journal/readme.md

 It is my first project, tinkering around with server side Javascript, Postgres and even a CSS framework.

+## Technologies used
+* HTML
+* SASS, MaterializeCSS
+* JavaScript
+* Node.js and Express as a server
+* PostgreSQL as a database
+* AccuWeather API

+## But...
+Why?
+I started learning web development years ago, followed a bunch of tutorials, but never felt confident enough with my skills.
+Now I enrolled for the free month of Udacity's [Front End nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011), to check it out.

+To practice, I made this site from scratch.
+The new things were for me the Node.js part and the database.
+Besides It is my first time trying out a CSS framework.
+It is kinda nice, a bit faster to create a site, but a lot less control, and a bunch of tinkering with it...
+It was fun, I have learned a lot.

 ## Setting up

 ### Requirements